GuidodiPasquo/AeroVECTOR/README.md

 - One can seek backward/forward 2, 0.5 or 0.015 seconds using the first row of buttons, the center one pauses and resumes the animation.
 - The first slider controls the *Slow Motion* and the second one the *FOV* (zoom).
 - The menu enables the change of camera angle on the fly.
-- One can enable and disable the *Forces* and the *CG & AoA* (velocity vector) with the buttons on the right.
+- One can enable and disable the *Forces* and the *CG & AoA* (relative wind) with the buttons on the right.
 - To see the plots, one must click the *Finish* button.
 This disables the animation.

 NOTE: If the animation is paused, some of the features might require you to seek forward/backward to update the frame.